Justin Forsett: Early life

 Forsett was born in Lakeland, Florida.
 He moved to Arlington, Texas, in his sophomore year of high school after living in Mulberry, Florida.
 Forsett attended high school at Grace Preparatory Academy in Arlington, where he played football, basketball and ran track.
 In football, he set several school records.
 In his final two seasons, he had 63 touchdowns and rushed for nearly 5,000 yards, leading Grace Prep to two Texas Association of Private and Parochial Schools division 4A state championships.
 In high school, his nickname was "The Truth".
 His father Rodney is a minister and a coach.
 Forsett plays the tenor saxophone and taught himself a little piano.
 He lists video games and photography as his hobbies.
 Reggie White is his biggest inspiration.

 In track & field, Forsett competed in sprints and relays during his final two years at Grace Prep.
 As a senior, he recorded personal-best times of 11.07 seconds in the 100-meter dash, 23.3 seconds in the 200-meter dash and 54.1 seconds in the 400-meter dash.
 At the 2004 TAPPS State Championships, he ran the lead leg on the Grace Prep 4 × 100m and 4 × 200m squads, helping them capture the state title in both events with times of 43.13 seconds and 1:30.97 minutes, respectively.

-Close to signing day, Notre Dame pulled a scholarship offer from Forsett.
+Close to signing day, the Forsett family believed that Notre Dame had made a scholarship offer to Forsett.
 Notre Dame coaches later contended they had not offered Forsett a scholarship.
 Notre Dame's running backs coach at the time, Buzz Preston, later said that Notre Dame was looking for a taller running back.

-The Texas Longhorns decided not to offer Forsett a scholarship because of his size.
+The Texas Longhorns decided not to offer Forsett a scholarship because of his small size.
 Forsett's coach Mike Barber, a former NFL player, distributed Forsett's game tape to colleges across the country.
-California Golden Bears coach Jeff Tedford offered Forsett a scholarship after watching Forsett's game tape and receiving a tip from Cal great Chuck Muncie, and made Forsett one of the last signings of Cal's 2004 recruiting class.
+California Golden Bears coach Jeff Tedford offered Forsett a scholarship after watching Forsett's game tape and receiving a tip from former Cal player Chuck Muncie, and made Forsett one of the last signings of Cal's 2004 recruiting class.